erichurst89/product-management-tool/README.md

 This project creates a simple product inventory management tool using ReactJS, Node.JS/Express, and MYSQL for the database.
-It allows the user to create a product with the attributes of name, upc, and date that it is available, allows them to add certain properties to said product such as brand, color, and it also has the ability to search the total inventory to see what has been entered.
+It allows the user to create a product with the attributes of name, upc, and date that it is available, allows them to add certain properties to said product such as brand and/or color, and it also has the ability to search the inventory to see what has been entered.

 ## **CONTENTS**